MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 - [WinForms Sample]()

 ## Next Steps
-For more thorough information on how to build and deploy WebView2 application checkout our conceptual documentation and how-to guides.
+For more detailed information on how to build and deploy WebView2 applications, checkout our conceptual documentation and how-to guides.

 ### Concepts
 1. [WebView2 SDK and Microsoft Edge Versioning]()